rickypag/univercity2_0/README.md

 There are some requirements to respect.

 1. NodeJS:
-   Downlaod and install latest version of NodeJS <a href="https://nodejs.org/it/download/">here</a> for your system.
+   Download and install latest version of NodeJS <a href="https://nodejs.org/it/download/">here</a> for your system.
 2. With npm run "npm install -g @angular/cli"

 ### Installation